bhstark2/dns-forwarder-analysis/draft-stark-add-dns-forwarder-analysis.md

 Assumptions:

- - The CE router (including its DNS proxy and DHCP/RA capabilities) are not updated.
+ - The CE router (including its DNS forwarder and DHCP/RA capabilities) are not updated.

 Expected behaviors:

  - There will be no DHCP or RA advertisement of encrypted servers.
- - The DNS proxy will forward DDR queries (dns://resolver.arpa) to the DNS recursive resolver the CE router is configured to use.
+ - The DNS forwarder will forward DDR queries (dns://resolver.arpa) to the DNS recursive resolver the CE router is configured to use.
  - If that recursive resolver has the appropriate SVCB record, it will provide that in the response that is returned.
  - The querying OS/app will determine that the IP address of its Unencrypted Resolver (the CE router) and the IP address of the Unencrypted Resolver in the supplied certificate do not match and will not do "authenticated discovery".
  - The querying OS/app will determine that the IP address of its Unencrypted Resolver (the CE router) does not match the IP address of the Encrypted Resolver and will not do "opportunistic discovery".